SKU: 3021-43

 This fabric is a quality product that gets more and more beautiful the more you use it and wash it.

-Kitchen stove rod brass 80 cm complete
+Kitchen stove rod nickel-plated 155 cm complete

-Rod to attach above the kitchen stove for kitchen utensils, potholders etc. Can also be used as a towel rack in the kitchen, or in the bathroom.
-The model was common from the late 19th century until the 1930s.
+Kitchen stove rod with sturdy hooks for kitchen utensils, potholders, pots etc. Can also be used as a towel rack in the kitchen, or in the bathroom.
+The model was common from the late 1800s until the 1930s.
+Highest quality.

-MATERIAL Highest quality.
-Sand-cast brass.
+MATERIAL Made of solid brass or in nickel-plated version.
 Polished shiny surface, but not lacquered.
-The brass darkens over time if not polished.
+The brass darkens over time if you do not polish it.

 MOUNTING The wall brackets have sturdy iron screws (3.5 mm) that are carefully screwed into the wall.
 The hooks and brackets are then screwed onto the bar.
 Last of all, tighten the screws that prevent the bar from rolling.

-TIP The bar can be shortened by sawing it off.
-It can also be connected to another pole if you want a longer version.
-In this case, you should use a so-called coupling sleeve and place a wall bracket over the joint.
+The bar can be shortened by sawing it off.
+It can also be connected to another pole if a longer version is desired.
+In this case, a wall bracket should be placed over the joint.

 Related articles